hypothesis/client/docs/developers/developing.rst

 You should follow these steps if you want to make changes to h as well as to the client.

-First follow the
-`instructions for setting up a development install of h <http://h.readthedocs.io/en/latest/developing/>`_.
+First follow the `instructions for setting up a development install of h
-Once you have a development install of h set up, you can configure it to use a local build of the client. **In the client repository**,
-run:
+<http://h.readthedocs.io/en/latest/developing/>`_.
+Then run both h and the
+client at the same time in different shells. **In the client repository**, run:

 .. code-block:: sh

    make dev

-**In the `hypothesis/h` repository** run:
+Then in a different shell, **in the h repository**, run:

 .. code-block:: sh